TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-03-15-monorepo-on-the-rise-in-php.md

 title: "Monorepo on the Rise in PHP"
 perex: |
     Do you know what a monorepo is?
 How to start with it?
 What you need and do even other programming languages use it?
 And what about Facebook and Google think about it?
-tweet: "New post on my blog: State of Monorepo in PHP"
 tweet_image: "/assets/images/posts/2018/monorepo/monorepo-website.png"
 ---